quieterkali/clojure-brave-true-reading-logs/chapter-three/resume.md

 ### Sets
 Clojure has two kind of sets: `hash-set` and `sorted-set` Every element in a set is unique.
 You can look for an object in a set by using get keyword or contains?. get and keywords will return the element if found else will return nil. contains? will tell you if an element exist in the set or not by returning true or false.
 Be careful when using get and keywords on sets, cause you could easily get confuse if there is a nil among the elements in the set.
-The main difference between `hash-set`and `sorted-set` is sorting element perform by the second one.
+The main difference between `hash-set`and `sorted-set` is sorting element perform by the second one. `disj`is used to remove one or more elements from a set.
 Maps are also
 ``` clojure
 (hash-set 1 1 2 2)           ===> #{1 2}